 While visiting the market, I did not see any tourists, and there were no people with cameras.
 Thus I did not feel very comfortable photographing with a big DSLR.
 Hence, this post has fewer photos than usual.

-If you want to eat at the market, keep in mind that most of the people there have not changed over the last decades.
-Meaning, do not expect to find healthy food there.
-Most of the food is either deep-fried food or has lots of oil (I am not saying that it is not tasty; they just have not heard about the healthy food trend yet).
+If you want to eat at the market, remember that most people there have not changed over the last decades.
+Meaning do not expect to find healthy food there.
+Most of the food is either deep-fried or has lots of oil (I am not saying that it is not tasty; they just have not heard about the healthy food trend yet).

-And as I always say, if you want to grab something to eat, launch Google Maps or some other app with a lot of reviews, and you will find the best places.
+And as I always say, if you want to grab something to eat, launch Google Maps or some other app with many reviews, and you will find the best places.

 At the entrance to the market, I saw this Vespa scooter.

 The attached sidecar is completely closed.
-In Israeli weather it means that you do not have to go to the sauna, you can simply sit in the sidecar 🙂
+In Israeli weather, you do not have to go to the sauna.
+You can sit in the sidecar 🙂

-Here is a nice video about the market I found on YouTube:
+Here is an excellent video about the market I found on YouTube:

 Currently, HaTikva Market is not a tourist spot.
-It is mostly visited by locals who purchase fresh and cheap goods.
+It is visited mainly by locals who purchase fresh and cheap goods.

 HaTikva Market is like a time machine.
-It allows visitors to return several decades to the past, to see how markets looked and to taste the food.
-If you are for the trip, then visit this market.
+It allows visitors to return several decades to the past, see how markets looked, and taste the food.
+If you are on a trip, then visit this market.